 Phew.
 That was a lot to get through.
 If you’re feeling uncertain and confused – good!
 Change is not always comfortable.

 Take some time to think this through, and keep an open line of communication with your employer to set and manage expectations.
-Speak to trusted loved ones, and feel free to reach out to any of our programme advisors to better understand the details specific to your course schedule.
+Speak to trusted loved ones, and feel free to reach out to us at 6011 8066 or WhatsApp us to better understand the details specific to your course schedule.

 If after much thought and consideration, you still feel uncertain, perhaps you’re not ready for the Place and Train Programme yet!
 Consider exploring the fashion industry in your current role or even take some individual courses under absentee payroll to learn and understand this industry and its demands.